hectormz/167L-materials/labs/lab7.md

 5. Add 200 µL of WR to each well and mix on the shaker.
 6. Cover and incubate at 37℃ for 30 minutes.
 Cool the well plate to room temperature
 7. Record the absorbance of each well and record the data related to your wells.
 8. At this point please also get data from two other groups, when you report your data, you will use your group plus two other groups data for statistical analysis.
-Don't forget during your analysis that your protein lysate is from two well!
+Don't forget during your analysis that your protein lysate is from two wells!

 ![Plate layout](labs/graphics/96-well-plate.png)